 This course is taught by Lead Instructors trained by the FSPCA, who have been instructed in how to teach the FDA-recognized standardized curriculum.

 Seats are limited.
-If this session is full or you cannot make this date,let us know if you would like put on the list to receive notification when the next course is open for registration.
+Let us know if you would like notified when the next course is open for registration.